ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

 | instance | Optional | Optional | Optional |

 It is expected that drafts subsequent to this specification will provide the definitions and value domains for specific identities, each of which falling within the Attester identity types listed above.
-In some cases the actual unique identities might encoded as complex structures.
+In some cases the actual unique identities might be encoded as complex structures.
 An example complex structure might be a 'target-environment' encoded as a Software Bill of Materials (SBOM).

 With the identity definitions and value domains, a Relying Party will have sufficient information to ensure that the Attester identities and Trustworthiness Claims asserted are actually capable of being supported by the underlying type of Attesting Environment.